-RSA Retail Bonds are issued by the SA Government’s National Treasury as a way of financing the budget deficit of the government If you have some money to invest, don’t store it under your mattress where the only thing it will accumulate is dust.
-Rather invest and buy RSA retail savings bonds.
+RSA Retail Bonds are issued by the South Africa Government’s National Treasury as a way of financing the budget deficit of the government.
+If you have some money to invest, don’t store it under your mattress where the only thing it will accumulate is dust.
+Rather invest in something useful and buy RSA retail savings bonds.

 What are RSA Retail Savings Bonds?

 Retail Savings Bonds are a type of financial services and investment opportunity.
 That are used by personal investors, brokers, pension funds, banks, as well as foreign investors.